 Some people like Union Pacific.
 Some people don't.
 Some people simply tolerate the company.
 The residents along the 900 South line have their own needs.
 The city has its needs.
 And Union Pacific has its needs as well.
 Depending on your point of view, and what ever your interests might be, one side is wrong and one side is right.
 We should all try to see all sides, because no one knows the full story, nor will we, or should we.
 As with any political event, it all makes for some interesting observation.

-Salt Lake City "playing hardball" with Union Pacific did not work, and by March 2002, the federal Surface Transportation Board denied Salt Lake City's request to stop all future trains, and the city and Union Pacific began talks to find a solution.
+Salt Lake City "playing hardball" with Union Pacific did not work, meaning that a local government cannot impede interstate commerce.
+By March 2002, the federal Surface Transportation Board denied Salt Lake City's request to stop all future trains, and the city and Union Pacific began talks to find a solution.
 At about the same time, a federal District Court also denied Salt Lake City's law suit.
 The solution was to operate trains at no more than 30 mph, and to not blow train horns at each and every crossing, creating what is known as a "quiet zone."
 Also, fences were to be built along the line where children would be in the vicinity of the tracks.